nimbleltd/docs/README.md

 The source to this documentation is available [on github](http://github.com/backlift/docs).
 We will happily accept pull requests to the docs.

-## Philosophy (lite)

-* Backlift doesn't want to change the way you work, it wants to reduce your workload.
-* Backlift isn't a new library or API, it works with existing libraries, such as Backbone.js.
-* Backlift doesn't want to lock you in.
-The code you deploy to backlift can be used with a different stack.
-If at some point you outgrow backlift, you can migrate to a different back-end without rewriting your front-end code.

 #  Getting Started

 ## Setup the Backlift Command Line Utility